 The recoverability of our deferred tax assets is estimated based on consideration of all available positive and negative evidence, including, but not limited to, our ability to generate a sufficient level of future taxable income, reversals of deferred tax liabilities (other than those with an indefinite reversal period), tax planning strategies and recent financial performance.
 The assessment of recoverability is performed on a jurisdiction by jurisdiction basis.
-Based on the analysis of the above factors, we determined that as of December 31, 2020 and 2019 a valuation allowance in the amount of \$0.6 million and \$0.8 million, respectively, was required relating to certain foreign operating loss carryforwards, and other deferred tax assets that are currently not expected to be realized.
+Based on the analysis of the above factors, we determined that as of December 31, 2021 and 2020 a valuation allowance in the amount of \$0.9 million and \$0.6 million, respectively, was required relating to certain foreign operating loss carryforwards, and other deferred tax assets that are currently not expected to be realized.
 Differences in actual results compared to our estimates and changes in our assumptions could result in an adjustment to the valuation allowance in the future and would generally impact earnings or other comprehensive income depending on the nature of the respective deferred asset for which the valuation allowance exists.

-We have recognized certain liabilities, including penalties and interest in the amount of \$2.1 million as of December 31, 2020, within other long-term liabilities on the consolidated balance sheets.
+We have recognized certain liabilities, including penalties and interest in the amount of \$2.8 million as of December 31, 2021, within other long-term liabilities on the consolidated balance sheets.
 These relate to uncertain tax positions that are subject to various assumptions and judgment.
 Liabilities for these uncertain tax positions are assessed on a position by position basis.
 The calculation of these liabilities involves dealing with uncertainties in the application of complex tax regulations in both domestic and foreign jurisdictions.
 These positions may be subject to audit and review by tax authorities, and may result in future taxes, interest and penalties if we are unsuccessful in defending our positions.
 If the calculation of liability related to uncertain tax positions proves to be more or less than the ultimate assessment, a tax expense or benefit to expense, respectively would result.
+To the extent that an unrecognized tax benefit is anticipated to be paid within one year of the balance sheet date, the Company will classify the unrecognized tax benefit within other short-term liabilities on the balance sheet.

-As of December 31, 2020 and 2019, as a result of an updated analysis of future cash needs in the United States and opportunities for investment outside the United States, we assert that all foreign earnings will be indefinitely reinvested and therefore we have not provided taxes on these earnings.
+As of December 31, 2021 and 2020, as a result of an updated analysis of future cash needs in the United States and opportunities for investment outside the United States, we assert that all foreign earnings will be indefinitely reinvested and therefore we have not provided taxes on these earnings.
 These undistributed earnings of foreign subsidiaries will support future growth in foreign markets and maintain current operating needs of foreign locations.
 We will continue to monitor our assertion related to investment of foreign earnings.
 See Note 11 of the Notes to Consolidated Financial Statements for further information regarding this assertion.